 Kacey Xing-Yu Powell

-In January 2014 as I was scrolling Facebook I noticed that a friend had posted the following on her timeline: “Friends, this is Kacey.
-Kacey is a beautiful 13-year-old girl, who is waiting for her forever family to find her.
-She has Beta Thal major.
-She ages out of the adoption program in October 2014.
-What this means, is that if she doesn’t find a family by then, more than likely her transfusions will stop.
-If her transfusions stop, her life will end.
-Please help me pray that her family will step up, and she can live life to the fullest…”
+In January 2014, while scrolling through Facebook, I came across a post from a friend that stopped me cold: “Friends, this is Kacey.
+Kacey is a beautiful 13-year-old girl waiting for her forever family to find her.
+She has Beta Thalassemia Major.
+She will age out of the adoption program in October 2014.
+If she does not find a family, her transfusions will likely stop—and without transfusions, her life will end.
+Please pray that a family will step forward so she can live life to the fullest.”

-You can read Kacey’s detailed adoption story here: “Gotcha Day”
+You can read Kacey’s full adoption story here: “Gotcha Day”

 Lilah Shu-Nu Powell

-In 2015, Heather and I began praying about adopting another child.
-We reviewed dozens of adoption files but didn’t find “the one,” until Summer 2016.
-If you’ve ever adopted you know what I mean when I say, “the one.”
-After several months of prayer and discussing the possibility of having another child, we felt that Lilah was our daughter.
-Together, with our kids, we committed to becoming her forever family.
+In 2015, Heather and I began praying about the possibility of adopting another child.
+We reviewed dozens of adoption files without sensing clarity—until the summer of 2016.
+If you have ever walked the road of adoption, you understand what it means to find “the one.”
+After months of prayer and honest conversation about welcoming another child into our family, we knew Lilah was our daughter.
+Together with our children, we committed ourselves to becoming her forever family.

-Lilah was found abandoned in a small village when she was a baby (11 months old).
-She was sent to the Children’s Welfare Institute of Cheng Cheng County.
-She has lived in the orphanage her entire life.
-Lilah also has severe scoliosis.
-She’s had corrective surgery twice and is doing much better.
-However, her back needs more attention.
+Lilah was found abandoned in a small village when she was just eleven months old and was later placed at the Children’s Welfare Institute of Chengcheng County, where she spent her entire life in institutional care.
+She also has severe scoliosis and has already undergone two corrective surgeries.
+While she is doing much better today, her back will require continued medical attention.

 Additional Thoughts